Smaart Measurement Technology™

 The Smaart Spectra Spectrograph shows level versus frequency versus time.
 It graphs a continuous series of spectrum measurements with frequency on one axis, time on another, and level indicated by colors.
 The display lets your view five seconds of spectral information so you can view long term trends in your mix, like feedback building up in an aux mix.

 The Smaart Spectra Spectrograph display graphs a continuous series of spectrum measurements with frequency on one axis, time on another, and level indicated by colors.

 When a frequency band in the spectrum is above the lower threshold, it shows up on the plot, starting with a dark blue color at lower levels, and transitioning through green, yellow, orange, and red with higher levels — eventually showing up as white if the level reaches or exceeds the upper threshold.

 This is particularly useful for quickly identifying long term trends like feedback frequencies—a constant feedback tone stands out vividly as a vertical line—so that you can quash them with StudioLive graphic EQs.

-Our friends at Sonic Sense have created an instructional video that shows you how to use a StudioLive mixer, VSL, Smaart Spectrograph, and Smaart Room Analysis Wizard to control stage-monitor feedback.
+Our friends at Sonic Sense have created an instructional video that shows you how to use a StudioLive mixer, VSL (a predecessor to UC Surface), Smaart Spectrograph, and Smaart Room Analysis Wizard to control stage-monitor feedback.
 Check it out here!

 Because Smaart Spectrograph is a continuous stream of real-time frequency information, feedback is instantly visible in Smaart Spectrograph as a vivid white/red “streak” moving up the display stream.
 It's super-easy to reduce the nearest frequency band.
 Just reduce the corresponding 31-band GEQ slider to instantly kill the feedback.